Stencoss/DataDrivenDevelopers/README.md

 This bar chart shows how many repondant in each state use Java Script.
 ![alt txt](Images/StatesmostJSusers.png)

+# Final Analysis

+Of the 80, 00 respondents who answered the survey on slack, JavaScript was the most widely used programming language.

+United States and India were the two countries who used java script the most and California was the state with the greatest java script usage.

+Our data showed that men were more likely to use java script compared to women

 Project Organizers:
-Marquetta Valdez : Visualizations
-Steve DeNoia : Repository Manager/Data Cleanup
-George Vallejo: ReadMe and Final Analysis
-Mindy Garcia : Data Cleanup
+Marquetta Valdez: Gender Pie Charts, Data Clean up, Presentation, and Sorting Code Steve DeNoia : Loop for JavaScript, Data Clean up, State Bar graph and Git Hub leader George Vallejo: Country DataFrames, Readme, and Presentation Mindy Garcia : Age group bar charts, Data Clean up, Presentation and Read me.